oodx/room/docs/ref/workshops/workshop_pilot_mini_editor.md

 3. `CliDriver::run()` renders first frame
 4. Enter event loop for user interaction

-Set `RuntimeConfig::tick_interval` to a predictable value (16 ms in the demo) and stage a couple of bootstrap ticks via `runtime.bootstrap_controls` before handing the runtime to `CliDriver`.
-That warm-up guarantees the first render commits with all zones populated before raw mode kicks in.
+Set `RuntimeConfig::tick_interval` to a predictable value (16 ms in the demo) so periodic ticks flow even without user input. `CliDriver::run` synchronously bootstraps the runtime before entering the event loop, ensuring the first frame lands without waiting for a keystroke.

 ## Exercise Ideas